RECLAIMING IMPORT VAT IN SPAIN

-The freight forwarder or carrier pays in advance the duty and taxes to Spanish Customs, and returns an invoice corresponding to the taxes prepaid to the shipper.
+The freight forwarder or carrier pays in advance the duty and taxes to Spanish Customs and returns to the shipper an invoice corresponding to import taxes prepaid.

 C. Can my company reclaim import VAT for DDP shipment to Spain ?

 YES!
 But under the 13th Directive VAT refund procedure, this possibility is only for companies established in some non-EU countries.
 When the implementation of the 8th or 13th Directive VAT reclaim scheme is not possible, the foreign company can still reclaim Spanish VAT if registered for VAT purposes in Spain either directly or by appointing a local fiscal representative.

 D. Which countries have a VAT refund reciprocity agreement with Spain ?